 The tailbone is triangular and consists of between three and five semi-fused bones.
-In humans, it is a nonfunctioning tail.
+In humans, it helps support the pelvis.

 Many pelvic floor muscles insert into the tailbone, so injuries to this area may affect them too.
 These muscles assist in maintaining healthy bowel and bladder movements and supporting the function of sexual organs.

 Injury to the pelvic floor can prevent muscles from relaxing and contracting correctly, which may cause an obstruction in the bladder neck, bladder, or urethra.
 This makes it more difficult to pass urine and leads to urine retention.

 Persistent tailbone pain is known as coccydynia.
 If the tailbone is sore and inflamed, overactivity of the pelvic floor and hip-opening muscles can worsen pain symptoms.

 Performing specific stretches may help to relieve tension in the tailbone.
 This article will cover stretches that people can use to relieve pain.

 People typically experience coccydynia, or persistent tailbone pain, when they are sitting or when something is putting pressure on the lower spine.

 Sitting in an awkward position, falling backward, childbirth, and hypermobility can all injure the bone itself or the surrounding tissue and muscles.
 Although anyone can experience coccydynia, it is